JonathanM2ndoza/Hexagonal-Architecture-DDD/README.md

 - The domain layer represents the inside of the application and provides ports to interact with application use cases.

 - This is the part that we want to isolate from both left and right sides.
-It contains all the code that concerns and implements business logic.
+It contains all the code that concerns and implements business logic (use cases).

-- Because domain objects have no dependencies on other layers of the application, changes in other layers don’t affect them
+- Because domain objects have no dependencies on other layers of the application, changes in other layers don’t affect them.

 ### Application Layer